 Raster images often “stagger” or look blurry or

 Most of our products require vector artwork to ensure a quality imprint.
 Although word processors, spreadsheet programs and presentation applications (such as the Microsoft Office suite) may be suitable for creating files for office or Internet use, they are not recommended for creating digital art for print.
 In some cases, however, such files may be converted so as to enable use.

 Please note that if your artwork is not vector artwork and is low resolution or low quality we may have to spend extra time converting your artwork to clean, print-ready art, a time-consuming process which may delay rush orders.
 If we are unable to convert your low quality artwork, we may need to contact you and ask for a better quality image.
 Without a high quality image, we cannot guarantee a high quality print so we will always do our best to either convert your image to print-ready vector art or contact you with any issues prior to printing.

-If you have any questions about artwork, please call us at 800-554-0127 or use our Chat to request an artist to assist you – we are available 9am – 6pm EST.
+If you have any questions about artwork, please call us at 800-554-0127 or Chat with an agent now » to request an artist to assist you – we are available 9am – 6pm EST.